Home

 #8000yearold #skull #Minnesota #River

-A partial cranium from nearly 8,000 years ago that was found by two kayakers in a river final summer season shall be returned to Native American officials in Minnesota
+A partial skull from almost 8,000 years in the past that was discovered by two kayakers in a river final summer can be returned to Native American officials in Minnesota

 • 3 min read